 The Holidays Descend (Aka: Suicide never ends)

 And so it is I checked out last night, hoisted the white flag, decided the last thing I could really do is hole up and write, knowing I needed to walk but not having the wherewithal to walk here at home on my treadmill.
-So off I went—to JoAnn’s to pick up a frame for my Winnie the Pooh print, then over to Target to grab just one item.
+So off I went to pick up a frame for my Winnie the Pooh print, then over to the store to grab just one item.
 Ugh and well—the best laid plans of Mice and Men.

 And so onwards through the store I drifted.
 Frames were next—great, my reason for being there, and for the first time, I was hit with messages that resonated deep within, messages engraved and imprinted and embossed on beautiful home décor about love and family and hearth, the rest too painful to name.
 I felt it for the first time, a sadness, a longing, the deep, deep etching on my all of me of losing Dylan to suicide.

 I tried to tuck it away, this pain that I’ve been learning to carry these past three years and four months, tried to just breathe and hurry my cart past these simple displays of framed art that for me, triggered memories of a life that was brutally and violently upended when Dylan died June 25, 2012.